 - Once melted, remove from heat and add maple syrup and whisk to combine.
 When the mixture is completely fluid with no separation, add cacao or cocoa powder and vanilla extract.
 Whisk to thoroughly combine.

-- Taste and adjust sweetness if needed - I found 1/3 cup to be perfect.
+- Taste and adjust sweetness if needed – I found 1/3 cup to be perfect (amount as original recipe is written // adjust if altering batch size).

 - Pour the chocolate into candy molds (if you have them), mini paper cupcake liners, or simply line a baking sheet with parchment paper and pour the chocolate on top.
 Top with roasted almonds and sprinkle of salt.